dogoncouch/gentoo-laptop/README.md

 ## Introduction
-This is a repository of configuration files and resources for installing Gentoo Linux on laptops.
+This is a companion guide to the [Gentoo install documentation](https://wiki.gentoo.org/wiki/Handbook:AMD64#Installing_Gentoo) for laptops, with configuration files.
+It can be deployed quickly (about a day of compile time on an i3; it is Gentoo), and supports a wide range of laptop hardware.

 ### The State of Things
 This is a work in progress.
 There are still some gaps in between sections.
-This is meant to be a companion to the [Gentoo Handbook](https://wiki.gentoo.org/wiki/Handbook:Main_Page).

 ### The Kernel
 The kernel and initramfs are compiled using genkernel-next.
 Kernel configuration is largely based on the [Kali Linux](https://www.kali.org/) configuration, which has excellent laptop hardware support.